ripienaar/free-for-dev/README.md

   * [Nyckel](https://www.nyckel.com) — Train, deploy, and invoke image and text ML models.
 Free training with up to 5,000 pieces of training data.
 1000 model invokes per month free.
   * [Observable](https://observablehq.com/) — a place to create, collaborate, and learn with data.
 Free: Unlimited notebooks, Unlimited publishing, Five editors per notebook.
   * [OCR.Space](https://ocr.space/) — An OCR API parses image and pdf files that return the text results in JSON format.
 Twenty-five thousand requests per month are free.
-  * [OntarioNet.ca CN Test](https://cntest.ontarionet.ca) — Check if a website is blocked in China by the Great Firewall.
-It identifies DNS pollution by comparing DNS results and ASN information detected by servers in China versus servers in the United States.
   * [Duply.co](https://duply.co) — Create dynamic images from API & URL, design template once and reuse it.
 The free tier offers 70 images/month creation from API & URL and Up to 100 through Form.
   * [OpenAPI3 Designer](https://openapidesigner.com/) — Visually create Open API 3 definitions for free.
   * [parsehub.com](https://parsehub.com/) — Extract data from dynamic sites, turn dynamic websites into APIs, five projects free.